 An RFP is a loaded acronym in my world.
 It’s both exciting and stressful.
-I had my first RFP, in my new role, at Schwabe and I learned a ton in the process.
+I had my first RFP, in my new role and I learned a ton in the process.
 While this isn’t my first proposal – far from it – it was my first collaborative project in-house and as well as it went, I’ve got 7 tips to share to improve it for next time.

 #1 What’s the Process

 Starting here might seem like a no brainer, but every firm responds to RFP’s a little differently.
 Additionally, every RFP is different so starting with process will give you a solid foundation for hitting this out of the park.

 While the marketing team might be used to RFP’s, not all attorneys see these regularly.
 Even if they do, process and expectation setting up front will set everyone up for success.

 As marketers, it’s our job to pull these proposals together.
 It’s our messaging and our creative eye that allows a proposal for legal services to be engaging.

 BUT, we can’t build these all by ourselves.
 When responding to an RFP, pull your team of key collaborators together and set expectations right away for what they are expected to do and by what date does it need to be completed.

 I can’t stress enough the power of collaboration.
 If you’re responding to an RFP, you’re selling your attorneys, your firm reputation, your collective experience and your promised results.

 Even for a small or simple RFP, that can be a tall order.
 Right at the beginning of the process, pull together your core team and decide on how you will work together.
 Then see #2 and be specific about how you’ll get the work compiled.